tldr-pages/tldr/pages/common/tailscale-file.md

 `sudo tailscale file cp {{path/to/file}} {{hostname_or_ip}}:`

-- Receive a file that was sent to the device:
+- Store files that was sent to the current node into a specific directory:

 `sudo tailscale file get {{path/to/directory}}`